AlexanderMatveev2908/asp-job-application-tracker/README.md

 #### 🧪 Tests

 If your development environment uses **HTTPS** (via Nginx or another proxy), you’ll need an additional set of environment variables for testing.
-These variables point the **client** and **server** directly to their respective **HTTP endpoints**, bypassing the proxy.

-For this reason,`NEXT_PUBLIC_ENV` should be set to **test** when running tests.

 ---

-Running tests directly on a Next.js app can be slow and flaky because of rebuild times.
+Running every test with `ng serve` directly can be slow and flaky due to rebuild times.
 To improve stability and speed, the recommended workflow is:

 1. **Build** the app